 The ROCCAT Tyon is a decent wired FPS gaming mouse.
 It has a ton of programmable buttons and a slightly slanted, ergonomic design.
-Its sensor performance is excellent, with a fairly wide adjustable CPI range that's quite accurate and a fairly low click latency that should be fast enough even for competitive gaming.
+Its sensor performance is excellent and consistent, with a fairly wide adjustable CPI range and a fairly low click latency that should be fast enough even for competitive gaming.
 While all the buttons are programmable, unfortunately, we found its software to be quite laggy and buggy.
 The mouse is quite heavy and large, and those with small hands will likely have a hard time reaching all the buttons in any grip type.

 The ROCCAT Tyon is an alright mouse for office and multimedia use.
 Its slanted ergonomic design is quite comfortable to use, and its large amount of programmable buttons is great to help you quickly navigate through programs.
 Unfortunately, it's too large for people with small hands, as they'll have a hard time reaching the front buttons.

 The ROCCAT Tyon is a decent mouse for FPS games.
 While it has a low click latency and excellent sensor performance, unfortunately, it's a heavy mouse which may not be ideal for FPS games.
 Its cable is also quite stiff and may drag on your desk unless you use a bungee.
 The mouse itself is quite large, and people with small hands will have a hard time reaching all the buttons regardless of grip type.